KMU-OSS-Laboratory/Open-Source-in-the-Enterprise/src/07-adopting-and-using-open-source-code.md

 #### Ego and Open Source

+Ego and Open Source

+It is natural to take pride in creative output.
+Software is rarely any longer a single person’s ingenious inspiration in the way Donald Knuth developed TEX and Metafont on his own.
+But even when software requires team effort, working tightly together as a team provides its own sense of a unique shared identity.
+Furthermore, the team can boost a developer’s personal needs.
+It’s easy in a closeknit  group for each member to know the other’s strengths.
+A manager can see exactly how someone contributed and base pay increases and promotions on those contributions.

+This psychological and practical reward structure is profoundly changed by open source.
+We must consider how each developer finds personal fulfillment and anacknowledgment of their contributions in an open source context.

+When starting or joining an open source project, a team must give up some control and must learn to work within much more amorphous groups of people who come and go, all motivated by different goals.
+But ultimately, the individual has an even greater chance to shine on an open source project, because every contribution is available for the world to see.
+It might turn up in distantly related projects that were never imagined.
+And demonstrating solid contributions that other people choose to adopt is a wonderful boost to a job application.
+Open source also rewards people who have skills in communication, project and people management, design, web development, documentation, translation, and much more in addition to coding chops.
+All contributions matter in a project.

+This high visibility of open source projects can also scare managers who worry that their best contributors will be lured by higher salaries or more prestigious jobs offered by a competitor.
+The solution to that problem is to be that competitor.
+Make sure your employees have the time to contribute to the open source software you use, both as coders and in a leadership role.
+Give them the freedom to run with good ideas and provide them the resources to implement useful tools that developers or teams come up with.
+If you have star performers, encourage them to join boards and speak at conferences.
+They will help turn your companyinto a magnet for other top developers

 * (번역중 : 윤종민)
 * (1차 리뷰 : )
 * (1차 리뷰 반영 : )